Apache HTTP Server Version 2.4

 would use to set up an HTTP over SSL virtual host.
 Note however

-that we explicitly turn off AcceptFilter
+that we explicitly turn off AcceptFilter.
+This is necessary because

 in FTP the server initiates the protocol conversation and not the